Activity 4: Measuring Area from Images

 I chose the CS Amphitheater as a location of interest for calculating the area on a map.
 I obtained its actual area using Google Earth’s Ruler tool, then proceeded to import it into Photoshop.
 I then applied enough threshold so that the yellow line was clear and isolated from the other white spots.
 I manually erased any remaining white artifacts until only the circle and the line indicating the radius were left.
 I then measured the length of the radius in pixels, this time using Photoshop’s Ruler tool.
 Since the actual radius in meters was also provided by Google Earth’s Ruler tool, I was able to formulate the pixel-to-meter conversion as

 Via Green’s theorem, I was able to obtain the Amphitheater’s area in pixels.
 However, this cannot be converted directly to real units using (6) because our current units are area, while the conversion equation only works for units of length.
-Since the amphitheater appears fairly circular, I used the formula for the area of a circle A = \pi r^2 and solved for r.
-I can now plug in this r directly into (6) and finally, multiply it again by \pi r to get the area in real units.
+Since the amphitheater appears fairly circular, I used the formula for the area of a circle and solved for .
+I can now plug in this directly into (6) and finally, multiply it again by to get the area in real units.
 The calculated areas for the different algorithms are shown in Table 2, and the edge-traced images are shown in Fig. 6.

-Table 2: Actual and calculated areas (px2) of each shape and their corresponding relative errors.
-The percentages in bold indicate the best-performing algorithm for each shape.
+Table 2: Actual and calculated areas (m2) of each shape and their corresponding relative errors.
+The percentage in bold indicates the best-performing algorithm.

 actualspotsobelprewittlaplaciancanny